Brendan-Molieri/Movie-Recommendation/README.md

 ## What I used

-I used the KNN algorithm to compute similarity with cosine distance metric which is very fast and more preferable than pearson coefficient.
+I used the KNN algorithm to compute similarity with cosine distance metric.